Best Activities in and around Cayucos, CA

 To end our day we took the last Grand Rooms tour at Hearst Castle State Park which allowed us to catch the setting sun with magnificent views among it's gardens and grounds!
 That night we dined at Lunada Garden Bistro in Cayucos, which we can also highly recommend.

-On our final day we drove down to Solvang, California - a small, Danish-themed town.
+On our final day we drove down to Solvang, California - a small, Danish-themed town (see my Solvang blog entry).
 We fed ostriches and emus at OstrichLand USA!
 This farm is home to many rescued and farm-raised ostriches and emus, and they harvest their enormous eggs each day.
 We also visited Seein' Spots Farm, a private farm for rescued farm animals.
 My husband loved petting and holding the chickens, sheep, goats, pigs, and donkeys!
 After the farm we toured the town of Solvang and bought way too many Danish pastries to take home.

 We loved the quiet, oceanfront towns along California's scenic central coast.
 Rolling green mountains and hills were topped with oak trees, and California cattle happily shared their ocean views with deer and other wildlife.
 As picturesque as it is peaceful, the central coast is a true gem in California's crown.